The Road to Trustless Ethereum Staking

 First, why does Lido need to control who can be a node operator?

-A core part of Lido’s value proposition is liquid staking, so the issuance of the stETH derivative against a user’s deposit.
-In a naive implementation, derivatives issued against different validators should trade at different market prices because they vary in performance and reliability.
+A core part of Lido’s value proposition is liquid staking, so the issuance of stETH against a user’s deposit.
+In a naive implementation, tokens issued against different validators should trade at different market prices because they vary in performance and reliability.
 However, the resulting tokens wouldn’t be fungible against each other, making it much harder to build liquidity for them.

 Instead, Lido users get issued the same fungible stETH token from their deposit, allowing exchanges, lending markets, etc., to adopt it.

-This fungibility, while highly desirable, creates a new problem of its own: it requires us to socialize the performance and slashing-risk of bad validators across all stETH holders instead of just the holder of the individual validator’s derivative.
-For example, if one validator gets slashed, all stETH holders lose a little bit of performance, instead of one derivative holder losing a lot.
+This fungibility, while highly desirable, creates a new problem of its own: it requires us to socialize the performance and slashing-risk of bad validators across all stETH holders instead of just the holder of the individual validator’s token.
+For example, if one validator gets slashed, all stETH holders lose a little bit of performance, instead of one token holder losing a lot.

-In a world with non-fungible staking derivatives, users would have to incentive to stake with the best node operators because their quality would reflect directly in the value of their staking derivative.
+In a world with non-fungible staking tokens, users would have to incentive to stake with the best node operators because their quality would reflect directly in the value of their staking tokens.
 In other words, the market would perform quality control on who gets to stake.
-But in a world where the derivative is fungible, Lido has to ensure that only qualified stakers receive delegation.
+But in a world where the token is fungible, Lido has to ensure that only qualified stakers receive delegation.

 This central “quality control” of stakers is a non-trivial problem.
 We present a non-exhaustive list of possible solutions: